Key Facts

 It’s also easy to collaborate with other team members and move between the modules to collaborate with other team members.
 While the platform doesn’t provide the full range of solutions that other companies offer, it’s a top company that specializes in customer relationship management software.

-Highly scalable, Salesforce allows you to add the marketing, service, and sales feature as an integrated or separate cloud.
+Highly scalable, Salesforce allows you to add the marketing, service, and sales features as an integrated or separate cloud.
 With tools such as Slack, Salesforce can be a great solution for users of all levels.

 Unlike other CRM companies, Salesforce offers many advanced features, including 24/7 customer support, advanced marketing automation, and advanced contact management which you can use to view your key contacts and their communications.
 The main drawback of Salesforce is its confusing pricing plans which are not transparent and can quickly get expensive.